-To me there’s nothing as inspiring and comforting as strolling by fabric stalls or through fabric shop for hours and touch and compare all the fabrics.
-As autodidact I’ve always experimented a lot with fabrics, and I started knitting at a young age, giving me ample experience with various textiles.
-As a result of this I know how different types of fabrics affect designs, and which fabric combinations work and which ones don’t.
+There’s nothing as inspiring and comforting as strolling by fabric stalls or walking through a fabric shop for hours and touch and compare all the fabrics.
+As autodidact I’ve always experimented a lot with fabrics, on top of which I started knitting at a young age, giving me ample experience with the material.
+Because of this I know which effect a certain type of fabric has on a model, and which combinations work and which ones don’t.
 Each fabric has its own characteristics.
-These are determined by the raw material, the production process, and the type of binding.
+There are for example soft or rough fabrics, thin or thick, absorbent or water resistant, warm or cool, supple or standing fabrics.
+These characteristics are mainly determined by the raw material, the production process, and the type of binding.

 Type of binding

-Another aspect that helps determine the characteristics of a fabric is the type of binding.
-This refers to the way in which the threads are joined.
-Simply put, we can differentiate two techniques: weaving and knitting.
+Another aspect that helps determine the characteristics of a fabric is the type of binding, meaning how the threads are joined.
+Simply put we can differentiate two techniques: weaving and knitting.

 There are many different weaving techniques, and each one has its own attributes.
-In general, each weaving technique brings along with it a specific thickness, sturdiness, structure and pattern (in colour as well as relief).
-While some techniques allow for simple geometric patterns, others can be used to create the most extraordinary scenes.
+Differences in thickness, sturdiness, structure, and pattern in colour and relief.
+Some techniques result in a simple geometric pattern, while others lead to the most extraordinary scenes.
 The one constant is that woven fabric is non-stretch, unless some elastic material is incorporated.

 Knitted fabrics on the other hand are always stretchable.
 You can find these fabrics under the name jersey or tricot (tricoter is French for “to knit”).
 Sometimes it will also be named T-shirt fabric.
 If you look closely at the fabric you can see the same kind of stitches as you would make yourself when knitting a scarf, for example.
 These stitches are just made with very thin yarn and needles, so you can’t see it well from a normal distance.